akashzsh/akashzsh/README.md

 - 👋 Hi, I’m Akash
 - 👀 I’m interested in Mathematics and Computer Science
-- 🌱 I’m currently learning CS Engineering
+- 🌱 I’m currently pursuing my B.E. in CS Engineering
 - 📫 How to reach me ...
 DM on Insta @akash.space